danielbahrami/RepoDownloader/README.md

 # Repository-Downloader
-CLI tool for downloading repositories on GitHub
+CLI tool for downloading public repositories on GitHub